tshepang/blog/content/misc/favorite Pelican themes.rst

 the most innovative one I've seen yet.
 One of my favorite features the search feature, which got me excited.

-It has some issues though:
+It has some issues though (`to be fixed at some point`__):

-* not the prettiest of them
 * ignores Twitter setting
 * Feeds not supported

+It's also not the prettiest of themes, but it will have to do, at least for now.

 gum_
 ----